soda3x/SimplePlayerCollider/README.md

 ### PlayerCollisionController and ColliderScene

-This basic Unity project demonstrates an example of using the `OnCollisionEnter` method.
+This basic Unity scene demonstrates an example of using the `OnCollisionEnter` method.

 The 'Player' in this scene has the `PlayerCollisionController` script which allows the configuration of which Colliders should be ignored and which should be acted on via the colliding object's `tag`.

-In the example, the car drives toward its goal, the flag, and will collide with the 'human' on its way.

 ### PlayerRaycastController and RaycastScene

-This basic Unity project demonstrates an example of using the `Physics.OverlapSphere` method.
+This basic Unity scene demonstrates an example of using the `Physics.OverlapSphere` method.

 The 'Player' in this scene has the `PlayerRaycastController` script which allows the configuration of which Colliders should be ignored and which should be acted on via the colliding object's `tag`.